brwnow/garticNotifier/README.md

 Now check this [Adding entry to PATH env Guide](https://docs.alfresco.com/4.2/tasks/fot-addpath.html) and add the path to the folder where you installed python to the `PATH env`

-With the python installation location added to PATH env, install the following libraries to running the commands below in the terminal:
+With the python installation location added to PATH env, install the following libraries by running the commands below in the terminal:

  ```
 python -m pip install beautifulsoup4